Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/01-setting-up.md

 9. Click on the `OK` button to trigger the creation of the blob container.

-With the Azure account created, we will now [create a Cognitive Service using the Face API](./01a-setting-up-cognitive.md) so that our pictures can be analyzed.
+With the Azure Storage account created, we will now [create a Cognitive Service using the Face API](./01a-setting-up-cognitive.md) so that our pictures can be analyzed.